-Wanting finger-licking ribs in a fraction of the time, we decided to take use of everyone’s favorite countertop appliance for these instant pot country-style ribs.
+Wanting finger-licking ribs in a fraction of the time, we decided to make use of everyone’s favorite countertop appliance for these instant pot country-style ribs.
 They were done in under an hour and finished in our favorite BBQ sauce making for a quick, easy, and satisfying meal that will become a staple in your rotation.

 Country-style pork ribs are often inexpensive and easily found on the shelf in the meat department, unlike certain cuts of ribs that can jump around in price depending on seasonality.
 And believe it or not, they are begging to be cooked in the pressure cooker.